nkanaev/yarr/readme.md

 Then run one of the corresponding commands:

-    # create a binary for the host os
+    # create an executable for the host os
     make build_macos    # -> _output/macos/yarr.app
     make build_linux    # -> _output/linux/yarr
     make build_windows  # -> _output/windows/yarr.exe